ELIZABETH ALARCON - FEATURED IMAGE - 7 More Ways You're Still Wasting Money In Your Small Business

 Get Your Biz Money Right!

-Otherwise, here are 7 ways you could still be wasting money without even realizing it!
+Otherwise, here are 7 more ways you're still wasting money in your small business without even realizing it!

 1. Stop overpaying for the wrong type of employees/contractors

-Small businesses owners make the mistake of hiring friends and family out of a sense of loyalty instead of focusing on finding someone who can actually do the job.
-These types of hires may seem like great people and they might even be decent workers, but that doesn't mean that they're qualified to work in your business.
+Small business owners often hire friends and family out of a sense of loyalty instead of focusing on finding someone who can actually do the job.
+These types of hires may seem like great people and might even be decent workers, but that doesn't mean that they're qualified to work in your business.
 If you're paying top dollar for unqualified (and unproductive) employees, you're wasting money!

-So before you hire someone, make sure they have the necessary skills and training to do what you need them to do.
+So before hiring someone, ensure they have the necessary skills and training to do what you need them to do.
 And remember, don't fall into the trap of hiring because someone has a personal connection with you.
 Instead, hire because they're the right person for the job!

-If you think about it – would you want your company associated with someone who isn't good at their job?
+If you think about it, would you want your company to be associated with someone who isn't good at their job?
 So why would you hire them to do something for your business?

-If an employee can't produce results, then they are costing your company money!
-So avoid making any hasty decisions that might cause more problems down the road.
-Be patient and find the right person who's qualified to do the job well!
+If an employee can't produce results, they cost your company money!
+So, avoid making any hasty decisions that might cause more problems down the road.
+Be patient and find a qualified person to do the job well!

 2. Stop wasting money on tasks that can be automated or outsourced

 This is one of my favorites – and easiest – ways to cut costs!
-From reviewing proposals, sending receipts for reimbursements, scheduling 1099 status updates, or processing online payments; there are dozens of manual processes that you can either completely outsource or automate with the right tools.
+From reviewing proposals, sending receipts for reimbursements, scheduling 1099 status updates, or processing online payments, you can either wholly outsource or automate dozens of manual processes with the right tools.
 And if you combine this suggestion with #1 above (hiring more qualified individuals), then there's no reason anyone within your organization should be doing anything manually… EVER!

 3. Stop wasting money by not selling enough (or selling for too cheap)

-This one is big – especially if you consider that 80% of small businesses fail within the first five years.
-So there are two main reasons why this happens: either new business owners have no idea how much to charge for their products or services OR they've never done any research into what the product/service is actually worth.
+This one is big – especially considering that 80% of small businesses fail within the first five years.
+There are two main reasons why this happens: new business owners have no idea how much to charge for their products or services, or they've never researched what the product/service is worth.

 If you're struggling with pricing, don't be afraid to ask other business owners who are in similar industries how much they charge for their own products and services.
 Granted, there's always room for discounts, but never sell yourself short if you want to make a profit.